TerraFusion/basicFusion/README.md

 source /path/to/basicFusion/externLib/BFpyEnv/bin/activate
 ```

+### Compilation

+The following steps need to be followed to compile the BF program:
+1. Compile the required HDF4 4.2.13 and HDF5 1.8.16 from source, linking against system zlib and, optionally, szip.
+2. Copy one of the provided BW makefiles under `basicFusion/Makefiles` to the `basicFusion` directory.
+Modify the Makefile to point to your user-installed HDF4 and HDF5 libraries.
+3. Ensure gcc is being used to compile and link.
+Do *not* use the `cc` wrapper as recommended by Blue Waters.
+4. Run `make`

+It is likely that users will need to exercise some effort into compiling the BF program.

+Please see KNOWN ISSUES for issues specific to compiling the BF program.

 ### basicFusion.py
 The basicFusion.py module is a small script we wrote that configureEnv.sh installs to the virutal environment's site-packages.
 This module provides a set of useful functions to use in your Python scripts.
 After sourcing the environment, you can import the module in any script using: